ErikEremenko/MolSim-WS25-GroupB/README.md

   - Program arguments: input/eingabe-sonne.txt
   - Working directory: \$ProjectFileDir$ (the project root containing input/ and src/)
 - Now you can run the MolSim Application using CMake

+### Build and run (CLI)
+From project root execute the following commands in that order:
+- cmake CMakeLists.txt
+- make
+- ./MolSim input/eingabe-sonne.txt #(you can use any appropriate input file here)